Krupal-Shah/Bing-Wallpaper/README.md

 3. Commit your Changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

+## TODO
+Need to test with other Linux systems and Ubuntu version.
+Currently it has only been tested with Ubuntu 22.04 and works perfectly fine.

 ## Licence
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.